mateuszpach/seminars/README.md

 # seminars
-The slides that accompanied my presentations during the seminars
+The slides that accompanied my presentations during seminars